complex-gmbh/php-zend2rocket-rector/README.md

 - empty ClassMethod: for every empty ClassMethod Warning `return $this->currentZendViewResult();` has to be inserted manually. do the necessary manual steps //TODO
 - check git diff carefully before committing

+### Cleanup

+- remove `autoload-rector.php`.
+It's no longer needed
+- remove `complex/php-zend2rocket-rector` dependency from project
+- ALL DONE!
+All Controllers are now Rocket based.

 ## Unittests
 ```